-V 2, No. 1, Fall 1988 – Steve Shelly and Lisa Schassberger profile one of Montana’s Rare and Endangered Plants, Arabis fecunda, Sapphire Rockcress; in “Symbiosis: Plants and Their Fungal Partners” Frank Dugan outlines the importance of micorrhizal and other fungal interactions with plants; Jeanne Pfeiffer reports about, “Wildflowers Sought for use in Low-Cost, Low-Care Landscaping;” and a memoriam for revered naturalist, Larry Thompson.
+V02-1, Fall 1988 – Steve Shelly and Lisa Schassberger profile one of Montana’s rare and endangered plants, Arabis fecunda, Sapphire rockcress; in “Symbiosis: Plants and Their Fungal Partners,” Frank Dugan outlines the importance of micorrhiza and other fungal interactions with plants; Jeanne Pfeiffer reports about “Wildflowers Sought for Use in Low-Cost, Low-Care Landscaping;” and a memoriam for revered naturalist Larry Thompson.

-V 2, No. 4, Summer 1989 – “Paintbrushes are Beautiful Bandits” by Peter Lesica nicely describes Castelleja spp. and includes references; a collections report on Goodyera repens documented by Wayne Phillips from the Little Belt Mountains; “After Forest Wildfire, then what?… Masses of Flowers!” by Peter Stickney is reprinted from the newsletter of the UM Wilderness Studies and Information Center; in “Imminence of Extinction within the Next Ten Years” Virginia Vincent introduces the Center for Plant Conservation and concerns about pending extinctions at the end of the 20th century; and a field trip report by Kathy Ahlenslager discusses Lomatium spp. on Mount Sentinel.
+V02-4, Summer 1989 – “Paintbrushes are Beautiful Bandits” by Peter Lesica nicely describes Castelleja spp. and includes references; a collections report on Goodyera repens documented by Wayne Phillips from the Little Belt Mountains; “After Forest Wildfire, then what?… Masses of Flowers!” by Peter Stickney is reprinted from the newsletter of the UM Wilderness Studies and Information Center; in “Imminence of Extinction within the Next Ten Years,” Virginia Vincent introduces the Center for Plant Conservation and concerns about pending extinctions at the end of the 20th Century; and a field trip report by Kathy Ahlenslager discusses Lomatium spp. on Mount Sentinel.